muritane/executability-filter/README.md

 A vision may describe a future.

-None guarantee an executable pathway exists.
+None imply that an executable pathway exists.

 The filter therefore asks:

-«How does this abstraction instantiate in the territory?»
+How does this abstraction instantiate in the territory?

 before asking:

-«Is it desirable?»
+Is it desirable?

 or

-«Is it correct?»
+Is it correct?

----

 Structural Typing Outcomes

 The filter produces three outcomes.

----

 Well-Typed